Education Abroad Scholarships

 The Wolfe Study Abroad Scholarship

-Up to 34 scholarships in the amount of $2,500 each will be awarded to full-time undergraduate students attending OSU in a degree-granting program and participating in an Ohio State approved semester, May session, summer or academic year study abroad program (programs that occur during winter break or spring break are not eligible).
-In order to apply, students must:
+Up to 30 scholarships in the amount of $2,500 each will be awarded to full-time undergraduate students attending OSU in a degree-granting program and participating in an Ohio State approved semester, May session, summer or academic year study abroad program (programs that occur during winter break or spring break are not eligible).
+Critieria for consideration include: